cheapmanga/Texture-Pack-Template/README.md

 Open it in PCK Studio.
 And start modifying!
 (Your images need to be at the correct size) When you are finished modifying, save as and replace the old `x16Data.pck` with the new one inside `TexturePack.pck`.
 Then save as and replace the old `TexturePack.pck` with the new one.
+If you finished your texture pack, the folder goes in `"LCEWindows64\Windows64Media\DLC"`.
+You can now start your game and select your pack in the apropriate section when joining/creating a world.

 ---